jundalisay/spblist/content/en/research/other/alien/essassani/basics.md

-The Essassani are a 5th dimensional civilization in an parallel reality in the Orion's belt.
+The Essassani are a 5th dimensional civilization in a parallel reality in the Orion's belt.
 They are based on unconditional love, ecstasy, fun, following your excitement, being totally non-judgmental, and giving validity and equality to the uniqueness of each individual in their society*.

 <!-- Even the Pleiadians look up to the Essassani civilization as being exceptionally spiritually-advanced*. -->

-{{< box >}}
+{{< d t="Superphysics Note" >}}
-#### *Superphysics Note

 Superhysics is based on David Hume's maxim that mentality creates reality.
 This is how the Essassani maxims, such as 'believing is seeing' caught our attention.

 However, no one seems to be keen enough to notice that their principles are designed for 5th dimensional beings and not 4th dimensional ones like humans.

 Unlike the Essassani, we humans are still very much bound by the Negative force as Maya, just like cats and dogs are even more bound than us.

+Even if you say that the Essassani are just mirroring our higher minds, the human species is still so low-minded as to vote for Trump and let Russia and Israel invade and kill Ukrainians and Gazans.

 We can think of the Essassani as high end quad-core gaming laptops capable of playing exciting games like multiplayer Call of Duty and DOTA2, while humans are low end Pentium I capable of only single-player Wolfenstein 3D.